fkie-cad/squid/README.md

 It is best combined with a native fuzzer to achieve both, high throughput and enhanced bug finding capabilities.

 `squid` offers
-- Fast snapshots on memory
+- Fast snapshots
-- Byte-level permissions
+- Byte-level permissions on memory
 - Decent enough performance due to AOT compilation
 - Ability to rewrite the binaries before emulation
 - Integration into LibAFL for the creation of fully-fledged fuzzers

 However, it can only be used for Linux user-space applications that are written in C.
-The source of the target _must_ be available because `squid` only supports binaries that are compiled with a specific set of flags.
+The source of the target _must_ be available because `squid` only supports binaries that have been compiled with a specific set of flags.

-## Demo Sanitizer
+## Demo
-The following demonstrates how to setup an exemplary SQL-injection sanitizer in less than 100 lines of code / 30 minutes.
+The following snippet of code shows how little effort it takes to create a new sanitizer and apply it to a target with `squid`.

-We detect SQL injections by hooking the function `sqlite3_exec` from `libsqlite3.so.0` and checking that the SQL query has a valid syntax.
+The sanitizer belows detects SQL injections when `libsqlite3` is being used.
+It hooks the `sqlite3_exec` function and checks whether the SQL query has a valid syntax.
+If that is not the case, it most likely contains fuzz input and we signal a crash.

-Note that a sanitizer written like this can be combined with a multitude of other sanitizers to catch a wide variety of bugs.
-For clarity, the code leaves out a lot of `unwrap()`'s and error handling.

 ```rs
 use squid::*;